Modern learning environments: an introduction

 Stakeholders: MLLEs aligned with values, vision and goals

 Case studies and examples

-The New Zealand Ministry of Education offers links to international information on MLEs and CORE-Ed offers an MLE Matrix followed by some key points about the ubiquity of learning – requiring a learner-centred approach to time, place, access and support – and the networked connectedness of people and technologies that underpin this.
+The New Zealand Ministry of Education offers information on ILEs and CORE-Ed offers an MLE Matrix.
+It also looks at the ubiquity of learning – requiring a learner-centred approach to time, place, access and support – and the networked connectedness of people and technologies that underpin this.